anchore/vunnel/src/vunnel/providers/sles/README.md

 CVE, and the plain track has nothing better to say about that exact (CVE, package) — no data, or a bare `known_affected` with no fix — copy the fix into the plain namespace.**

-**This is the opposite of what this repo does for Ubuntu Pro/ESM, deliberately.**
-Ubuntu's analogous rule (`ubuntu/README.md`, "Pro-only-fix → base wont-fix inference") synthesizes a base **wont-fix** for any (CVE, source-package) Pro lists and base doesn't — recording "base users won't get a fix" rather than copying Pro's fixed version down.
-Canonical earns that by encoding the intent structurally: it *omits* the base ecosystem from `affected[]`, so base's absence is itself the signal.
-SUSE's VEX has no equivalent — a missing plain entry is just missing — and SUSE ships LTSS-track builds into artifacts that report a plain CPE (point 2 below).
-Don't read the two providers as one pattern; the data differs, so the inference does.
+**This is the opposite of what this repo does for Ubuntu Pro/ESM, deliberately.** Ubuntu's analogous rule (`ubuntu/README.md`, "Pro-only-fix → base wont-fix inference") synthesizes a base **wont-fix** instead of copying Pro's version down, because Canonical *omits* the base ecosystem from `affected[]`, making base's absence itself a signal.
+In SUSE's VEX a missing plain entry is just missing.
+The data differs, so the inference does.

 What justifies it: